horcrux01/offline-recovery-tool-public/README.md

 This uses ts-node to compile and execute the transfer script at src/index.ts.
 Arguments:

-sender: your PV wallet’s NEAR account ID
+sender: your PV wallet’s NEAR account address

 receiver: recipient’s NEAR account